Innoson demands investigation of acclaimed top scorer in 2023 UTME

 - Innoson Group has faulted the report concerning the result of Ejikeme Mmesoma, who paraded herself as UTME's top scorer in 2023

-- The head of corporate communications, Innoson Group, Cornel Osigwe, called for an investigation into the matter which made headlines on Sunday, July 2nd
+- The head of corporate communications, Innoson Group, Cornel Osigwe, called for an investigation into the matter, which made headlines on Sunday, July 2

 - Osigwe, however, maintained that Ejikeme does not have what it takes to manipulate her result hence a proper investigation should be conducted on the matter

-In a tweet shared on his Twitter page on Monday, July 3rd, Osigwe called for an investigation into the allegations of certificate forgery against Ejikeme who paraded herself as the top scorer of the 2023 UTME.
+In a tweet shared on his Twitter page on Monday, July 3, Osigwe called for an investigation into the allegations of certificate forgery against Ejikeme, who paraded herself as the top scorer of the 2023 UTME.

-Ejikeme Mmesoma: How fake 2023 UTME top scorer who received N3m from Innoson Motors was exposed, JAMB reveals

 Innoson hits back at JAMB over certificate forgery